cridertechnologies/LevelUpIRL/README.md

 Coming Soon!

 ## Technologies Used
-This app is built using Flutter 3.22.0, with Firebase as the backend.
-By leveraging Flutter, we are able to build both an iOS and Android app from a single codebase.
+This app is built natively for both Android and iOS due to the security and other intricacies of accessing health data (like step count and heart rate) on each platform.
+Both projects leverage Firebase as the backend.

 ## Installation and Usage
-In order to run this project locally, you will need to create `lib/firebase_options.dart` with your own Firebase configuration settings.
-Find out more on the [Firebase documentation page](https://firebase.google.com/docs/flutter/setup).
+TBD

 ## Contribution Guildelines
 We are not currently accepting PRs, but please feel free to create an issue if you're having a problem!